MinestrapTeam/Extrapolated-Dimensions/README.md

-More-Dimensions-Mod
+Extrapolated Dimensions
 ===================

-More Dimensions Mod is a Minecraft mod that adds many new dimensions, items, blocks and mobs to the game.
+Extrapolated Dimensions is a Minestrappolation Addon that is too big to be included in it.
+The Mod adds several dimensions to the game, each with unique items, blocks, loot and dungeons.